 On living with another human in a small space

 To combat that problem, we have to communicate how we’re feeling all the time to one another, especially when we need a break, and then act on it.
-While RVing, sometimes we get a hotel room for a night or few, rent a place on Airbnb or VRBO, book a swanky RV park with lots of amenities to take advantage of, or take up a friend or family member on a generous offer of their driveway/guest bedroom.
-We usually make an extra effort when possible to seek out a hot tub to soak some of our stress away.
+While RVing, it can be a huge sanity-saver to get a hotel room for a night or few, rent a place on Airbnb or VRBO, book a swanky RV park with lots of amenities to take advantage of, or take up a friend or family member on a generous offer of their driveway/guest bedroom.
+We usually make an extra effort when possible to seek out a hot tub, to soak some of our stress away.

-Neither of us wants to get anywhere close to the “Here’s Johnny!” scene from The Shining toward one another (plus we don’t have any wooden interior doors to chop through), so we have to speak up early on if we’re feeling too claustrophobic, need some time alone, or have other unmet emotional needs.
+Nobody ever wants to get anywhere close to the “Here’s Johnny!” scene from The Shining toward one another (plus we don’t have any solid wood interior doors to chop through), so we have to speak up early on if we’re feeling too claustrophobic, need some time alone, or have other unmet emotional needs.

-The best option for us, so far, has been to find something we each love to do, especially if it’s something that our partner doesn’t enjoy as much or is ambivalent about, and embrace it fully as “me” time.
+The best option I’ve found, so far, has been to find something we each love to do, especially if it’s something that our partner doesn’t enjoy as much or is ambivalent about, and embrace it fully as “me” time.
 That means our “me” time is spent doing something we love, and we don’t feel any guilt about subjecting our partner to things they may not enjoy as much!
-Win-win.
+Win-win!

 On living with pets in a small space

-“You have THREE dogs in there?” is something we hear often while traveling in our camper van, even from strangers (which is fair, since we do resemble a clown car when we all enter and exit).
+“You have how many dogs in there?” is something we hear often while traveling in our camper van, even from strangers (which is fair, since we do resemble a clown car when we all enter and exit).

 They’re getting older and lazier, but we also make it a point to exercise them (and us) often to keep us all happy, whether we’re in our van or our home-base.
 If it’s raining, we go to a pet store and walk them inside for a bit.
 If we can find a dog-friendly place to hang out, they come with us to patios to sit outside (or inside, if they allow that!).
 Even if it’s not much activity, the mental stimulation of a new situation typically exhausts them.
 They also stay extremely well-socialized and better behaved in public, and adapt well now to most any circumstance we throw at them.